nfrechette/acl/docs/cmu_performance.md

 **Results from release [0.5.0](https://github.com/nfrechette/acl/releases/tag/v0.5.0)**

-See [here](performance_history.md) for a history of performance progress across the various releases.
+See [here](cmu_performance_history.md) for a history of performance progress across the various releases.

 # Unreal 4

 In order to measure statistics in Unreal 4, ACL was integrated along with a small [commandlet](../tools/ue4_stats_dump) to run the necessary compression and decompression logic.
-Everything uses the default and automatic compression settings which performs an exhaustive search of the best compression method.
+Everything uses the default values from the automatic compression settings which performs an exhaustive search of the best compression variant.

 *  Compressed size: **107.94 MB**
 *  Compression ratio: **9.27 : 1**